JerryWestrick/netinfo/README.md

 ## Next Steps
 1. Increase the number of programs in program_info.json.
     **Note:** that this is easily done by setting up a chatGPT session to which you copy the undefined program section, and ask chatGPT to update the program_info.json
+2. In the first program in the example the description takes 2 lines.
+Correct code to use 2 lines
-2. Create a realtime version that constantly watches for unknown network processing.
+3. Create a realtime version that constantly watches for unknown network processing.
-3. Investigate what similar static program definitions exists.
+4. Investigate what similar static program definitions exists.
-4. Add Check for known illegal sites: https://iplists.firehol.org/
+5. Add Check for known illegal sites: https://iplists.firehol.org/
-5. use the official site for servcice translations: https://www.iana.org/assignments/service-names-port-numbers/service-names-port-numbers.xhtml
+6. use the official site for servcice translations: https://www.iana.org/assignments/service-names-port-numbers/service-names-port-numbers.xhtml
-6. In the following output section for chrome, find out what each of those server are and what data is transferred.
+7. In the following output section for chrome, find out what each of those server are and what data is transferred.
 ```
 ┌────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────┐
 │ Program: chrome (31910) UID: 1000, User: jerry                                                                                      Normal │